-The Post-1945 Music Analysis Interest Group is a discursive space for scholars of 20th- and 21st-century art music, broadly construed.
+The Post-1945 Music Analysis Interest Group is a discursive space for scholars of music after 1945, with an emphasis on the modernist, experimental, and avant-garde.
 Through its annual meetings and online communications, the group aims to strengthen, support, and develop its members’ ideas and sense of community.
-It also seeks to bring attention to and foster scholarship on post-1945 music.
+It also seeks to bring attention to and foster scholarship on post-1945 music both within the Society for Music Theory and in music scholarship at large.

 Online presence and discussion